slint-ui/slint/docs/langref/src/images.md

 ## Images

 The `image` type is a reference to an image.
-It be initialized with the `@image-url("...")` construct.
+It's defined using the `@image-url("...")` construct.
-The URL within the `@image-url` function need to be known at compile time, and it is looked up relative to the file.
-In addition, it will also be looked in the include path specified to load .slint files via import.
+The URL within the `@image-url` function must be known at compile time.

+The compiler will look for the image relative to the current `.slint` file and will finally consult the include path for `.slint` files.

-It is possible to access the `width` and `height` of an image.
+Getters for the image `width` and `height` are provided.

 ```slint
 export component Example inherits Window {